behavioral-complexity-lab/bcl/_pages/dataaphorisms.md

-*“Without data, you’re just another person with an opinion .” – Edwards Deming
+_“Without data, you’re just another person with an opinion.”_ – Edwards Deming

-*“Data that is loved tends to survive.” – Kurt Bollacker _“You can have data without information, but you cannot have information without data.” – Daniel Keys Moran, science fiction writer
+_“Data that is loved tends to survive.”_ – Kurt Bollacker _“You can have data without information, but you cannot have information without data.” – Daniel Keys Moran, science fiction writer
 _“Data matures like wine, applications like fish.” – James Governor _“There’s a strand of the data viz world that argues that everything could be a bar chart.
 That’s possibly true but also possibly a world without joy.” – Amanda Cox